Fix Error 3002 & Error 3200 During iOS Update

 Important: Before proceeding, be sure you have removed any blocks for gs.apple.com from your hosts file!

-- Be sure you have iTunes 10.5 installed
+- Be sure you have the latest version of iTunes installed

-- Download iOS 5 IPSW specific to your device, save it somewhere that is easy to find
+- Download new iOS IPSW specific to your device, save it somewhere that is easy to find

 - Mac users: hold down the OPTION key then click on “Restore”, locate the aforementioned IPSW file